KennethManzi1/8-week-SQL-Challenge/Case 3 Foodie-Fi/README.md

-upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period once a customer churns they will no longer make payments Example outputs for this table might look like the following:
+upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period once a customer churns they will no longer make payments